$\Lambda_b\rightarrow \Lambda(\to p \pi^-) \ell^+\ell^-$ as probe of CP-violating New Physics: CP-Violating Asymmetries and Results

 As discussed in the Introduction, the measurements of several observables associated with the $b \to s\ell^+\ell^-$ current are in tension with the SM, and the global fits to data show large preference to NP hypothesis over the SM.
-Except the CP asymmetry $A_{\rm CP}^{K^{(\ast)}}$ \cite{LHCb:2014mit}, most of the measured $b\to s\ell^+\ell^-$ observables, including the ones that show the tensions with the SM, are CP averaged and therefore are not sensitive to the complex phases of NP.
+Except for the direct CP asymmetry $A_{\rm CP}^{K^{(\ast)}}$ \cite{LHCb:2014mit} and a few angular CP-asymmetries in $B\to K^\ast\mu^{+}\mu^{-}$ \cite{LHCb:2015svh} and $B_s\to \phi \mu^{+}\mu^{-}$ \cite{LHCb:2015wdu,LHCb:2021xxq}, most of the measured $b\to s\ell^+\ell^-$ observables, including the ones that show the tensions with the SM, are CP averaged and therefore are not sensitive to the complex phases of NP.
 Therefore whether the NP in question is real or complex is not clear at present.
 To answer this question, one needs to study CP-violating observable in $b\to s\ell^+\ell^-$ transition.
 To this purpose, we construct several CP-violating observables in $\LbLll$ decay and investigate their sensitivity to complex NP Wilson coefficients.
-We follow the results of Ref.~\cite{Carvunis:2021jga} which performed global fit analysis of $b\to s \mu^+\mu^-$ data to complex Wilson coefficients.
-In particular, we consider the following three NP scenarios for $b\to s \mu^+\mu^-$ WCs : \begin{itemize} \item Case I: $C_9^\text{NP} = - 1.0 - 0.9i$ (NP in left-handed vector operator only) \item Case II: $C_9^\text{NP} = - C_{10}^\text{NP} = - 0.7 - 1.4i$ ($SU(2)_L$ invariant NP) \item Case III: $C_9^\prime = - C_{10}^\prime = 0.04 + 0.16i$ (Right-handed NP) \end{itemize} The Case I and Case II have the largest pulls (more than $6\sigma$) and describe the data best.
-The Case III although cannot explain tensions in $b\to s$ data, we include it in our analysis to assess the sensitivity of CP asymmetries to right-handed NP.
+We follow the results of Ref.~\cite{SinghChundawat:2022zdf} which performed a global fit analysis of the $b\to s \mu^+\mu^-$ data to complex Wilson coefficients assuming lepton flavor universal couplings to electrons and muons.
+In particular, we consider the following two LFU NP scenarios\footnote{Since Ref.~\cite{SinghChundawat:2022zdf} provided only $1\sigma$ range of WC values, in choosing NP benchmark for our analysis, we take median for the real part but the maximum of the $1\sigma$ range for the imaginary part to have maximum CP violation effects.}: \begin{itemize} \item Case I: $C_9^\text{NP} = -1.07 - 0.86i$ (NP in left-handed vector operator only) \item Case II: $C_9^\text{NP} = - C_{10}^\text{NP} = -0.58 - 1.21i$ ($SU(2)_L$ invariant NP) \end{itemize} associated with the left-handed operators only.
+In addition, we will also present results for a NP scenario involving purely right-handed current \begin{itemize} \item Case III: $C_9^\prime = - C_{10}^\prime = 0.04 + 0.16i$ (Right-handed NP) \end{itemize} The Case I and Case II can significantly improve the theory description of the data.
+The Case III, although cannot explain tensions in $b\to s$ data (see Ref.~\cite{Carvunis:2021jga}), we include it in our analysis to assess the sensitivity of CP asymmetries to right-handed NP\footnote{ Combination $C_9=-C_9^\prime$ involving both left- and -right current NP is also favored \cite{SinghChundawat:2022zdf} by the current data.}.